Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 The 200 Word RPG Challenge is a small tabletop game design competition.

+**Submissions are open from now until May 28th!
+Scroll down for more details.

 ### Why?
 What is this?

 This little challenge exists for two primary reasons: